 Did you notice "at appropriate stages"?
-This means that checking happens throughout the process and not just on the final output.
+This means that inspections happen throughout the process and not just on the final output.
 That's a good strategy as the earlier you pick up mistakes or problems, the less it costs you.

-In general the ITP should follow the sequence of operations and clearly define who is responsible for signing off each check.
+In general the ITP should follow the sequence of operations, setting out what inspections are required, and clearly identify who is responsible for signing off each check.

 For each check point you need to specify exactly what to look for (perhaps refer to another document for details), how the check is recorded, and who must perform/signoff the inspection.

 An Inspection and Test Plan is not the same as an Inspection Checklist.